 Skip to main content

-In April 1997, Mike launched his first big expedition: the six-month solo traverse of the South American continent.
-He left on foot from the Pacific Ocean and climbed to the source of the Amazon River high in the Peruvian Andes.
-From there he descended the 7,000 km of the Amazon River by hydrospeed, until he reached the Atlantic Ocean.
+In April 1997, Mike embarked on his first major expedition: a six-month solo crossing of the South American continent.
+He set off on foot from the Pacific Ocean and climbed to the source of the Amazon, in the Peruvian Andes.
+From there, he hydrospeeded down the 7,000 km of the Amazon River, battling raging currents and wildlife, until he reached the Atlantic Ocean.
+This adventure marked the start of a career as an extraordinary explorer.

 171 days